TamiTakamiya/splunker/README.md

 ## Usage

 1. Open a web page that contains timestamp strings, like your test results page.
 2. Select a timestamp.
-This code supports the "dd MMM yyyy hh:mm:ss GMT" format only...
-If you want to support other formats edit
+This code supports the `dd MMM yyyy hh:mm:ss GMT` format only...
-`service_worker.js`
+If you want to support other formats edit `service_worker.js`
 3. Click the right mouse button and select a content menu item for your Splunk instance.